michaelgwelch/loominate.net/_posts/2012-03-12-immutable-data-structures.md

 Eric Lippert blogs at Fabulous Adventures in Coding and has a whole host of posts tagged with [immutability][1].
 A good starting is his blog on how to implement an [immutable stack][2].
 I recommend you read the others as well.

-Mark Chu-Carroll writes at &#8220;Good Math Bad Math&#8221; and has done posts on zippers and finger trees among many other structures.
+Mark Chu-Carroll writes at "Good Math Bad Math" and has done posts on zippers and finger trees among many other structures.
 Here's a post on [zippers][3].

 And from Edward Z. Yang another perspective on [zippers][4].
-I especially like the template &#8220;You could have invented &#8230;&#8221; that he employs.
+I especially like the template "You could have invented &#8230;" that he employs.

  [1]: http://blogs.msdn.com/b/ericlippert/archive/tags/immutability/
  [2]: http://blogs.msdn.com/b/ericlippert/archive/2007/12/04/immutability-in-c-part-two-a-simple-immutable-stack.aspx